|Status||Planning permission granted|

 - Planning and heritage appraisal and advice to gain a thorough understanding of the site and its context, set the strategy for the city centre project which comprised a mix of Category A, B and C listed buildings and vacant land set within the Old Town Conservation Area and Edinburgh’s World Heritage Site.

-- Delivered expert supporting Strategic Communications, Economics, Sustainability and Visual Impact Assessment (VIA) services.
+- Delivered expert supporting Strategic Communications, Economics, Sustainability & Landscape and Visual Impact Assessment (VIA) services.

 - Submission and project management of a suite of applications for planning permission, listed building consent and conservation area consent.